Onelink Wireless Hardwired Smoke Alarm

 The latest advancement in a series celebrated for its intuitive use of technology, the Onelink collection offers an abundance of options when it comes to creating the ideal safety network.
 To expand protection to include both existing and hardwired alarms and new wireless alarms, simply replace one existing hardwired alarm with Onelink, and then add Onelink battery operated alarms elsewhere.
 Should one Onelink alarm sound off, the remainder of your Onelink alarms will also trigger simultaneously and alert you and your home to any potential dangers.
 This feature allows for the maximum in whole home protection.

 The realization of Photoelectric Smoke Sensing Technology will effectively reduce the number of nuisance alarms triggered by cooking smoke and shower steam.
 This alarm comes equipped with a Mute Button that serves the dual purpose of quickly silencing your alarm as well as testing its function.
 Onelink Wireless Battery Operated Smoke Alarms also come equipped with an EZ access battery door that removes the hassle and burden of collecting your alarm from the ceiling and replacing its batteries.
-The combination of an optional theft-prevention lock and an increased emphasis on the unit's 85db sound output establish peace of mind, while the inclusion of an anti-theft prevention lock all but guarantee the safest of experiences.
+The combination of an optional theft-prevention lock and an increased emphasis on the unit's 85db sound output establish peace of mind, while the inclusion of an anti-theft prevention lock all but guarantees the safest of experiences.
 This alarm comes with a 10-year limited warranty and meets UL Standards.

 This ONELINK wireless alarm is for you if: